 That is, if you can qualify to put down 20%, but you only qualify with funds that you don’t want to actually use in transaction (like your retirement savings, emergency fund etc.), you can still make the initial offer showing a 20% down payment.
 That’s because the final terms of the loan will undergo several changes before the final settlement statement (appraisal, loan rate lock, lender’s credits etc.) This showing-your-cards strategy is great if you later decide to put 10% down, instead of 20% but want the seller to be aware of your true buying power.

-Understanding “appraisal gap” will allow you a competitive edge in buying real estate
+Understanding “appraisal gap” will give you a competitive edge in buying real estate

 The appraisal process is important because it determines the total amount of financing a buyer can receive for a given property.
 That’s because lenders won’t finance a property based on just one person’s concept of value (i.e. the amount a buyer offers), rather, they rely on the appraisal which reflects comparable properties among other widely accepted value factors.
 However, in the real world, offers are almost always made and accepted before the appraisal is even scheduled.
 Thus, there is an “appraisal gap,” the amount that falls between what a buyer offers and how much lending they can secure.
 The good news for well-funded buyers is that you can fill that gap with cash and make an offer that is likely to blow away most of the competition.